davelively14/locorum/README.md

   - Associate with searches
   - Load on project/search load
   - Display "as of" for each search
-- Create overview for each search
-  - Project
-  - Search

 ## v0.4 to do list
 - User authentication for socket
 - Refactor to use "name" instead of "biz" for search
+- Create overview for each search

 ## v0.5 to do list
 - Add more backends.
 Priorities: Bing, Facebook, Yelp, MapQuest, Foursquare, Superpages